In this post we walk through the most highly recommended oil to use in a Honda Accord!

 Comparison Table for 5W-20 Engine Oil – Full Synthetic

-Choosing the Right Engine Oil
+Choosing the Right Type of Engine Oil for Honda Accord

 The Honda Accord is one of the most reliable vehicles ever built!
-So it is great you are taking care of it by changing the oil regularly (I recommend every 5000 miles).
+So, it is great you are taking care of it by changing the oil regularly (I recommend every 5000 miles).

 At the end of the day, there are mainly 2 things you need to think about when choosing the best oil for your vehicle: mileage and climate.
 Even though there are a host of other things to consider, such as how you drive, what your daily drive is like, or whether your vehicle has any known problems.
 I’m going to assume you are a ‘typical’ driver, you live in a climate with cold winters and fairly warm summers, and the car doesn’t have major issues.